 Book Everything At Least 4 Months Out – Do NOT Wait Until Last Minute

 Availability goes SUPER fast during Christmas and New Years in Costa Rica.
 I know some vacation rentals and hotels that book out 6 months, even a year in advance!
 This is especially true for beach towns and for the nights of the Dec 24th, 25th and 31st.
 By September, many popular hotels in the main tourist destinations will have already booked their Christmas dates.
-If you’re staying at a resort or luxury vacation rental, stat reserving at least 5-6 months out.
+If you’re staying at an all-inclusive resort, luxury boutique hotel or luxury vacation rental, reserve at least 6 months out.

 Car rental availability is the same and since these price fluctuate, booking earlier is better.
 If you wait until the week before your Christmas vacation to rent a car, availability will be extremely slim pickings.
 You may find that the only choice you have are the big premium, super expensive cars.
 Maybe you can find a 4wd or sedan, but it will be super expensive and it may not be with a reputable company.